SymfonyCasts/symfony-ux/sfcasts/stimulus/ux-chart-js.md

 ```

 Interesting!
 This modified `composer.json` and `composer.lock`, which is totally
 normal.
-AndtThe PHP package we just installed is actually a Symfony bundle, so
+And the PHP package we just installed is actually a Symfony bundle, so
 its Flex recipe auto-enabled that bundle in `config/bundles.php` and updated the
 `symfony.lock` file.